-Barbara Ball, PhD, is a senior research associate at the Texas Institute for Child & Family Wellbeing.
-Her work over the past 20 years has been devoted to supporting children and youth who have experienced violence and abuse, trauma and adversity.
+Barbara Ball, PhD, is a research scientist at the Texas Institute for Child & Family Wellbeing.
+As an art therapist, program developer, and evaluator she has focused on supporting children and youth who have experienced violence and abuse, trauma and adversity.
+In her current role, she uses her experience with direct practice and community collaborations to design research in child welfare, sexual and behavioral health, homelessness, and violence prevention.

 Research